 What is a Merger?

-A merger entails two companies combining to make new management or organization.
+A merger entails two companies combining to make new management or organisation.
 Usually, the owners or officers from either company see the benefits of merging to create the best company in the industry.
+Further information regarding the differences in company formation can be found on the S Corp vs C Corp blog.

 Does Everything Change Immediately After A Merge?